-What does LGBT+ mean?
+What does LGBTQIA+ mean?

 Sometimes people identify as Lesbian, Gay, Bisexual and Transgender.
 Other people don’t feel that they fit into traditional categories of gender and sexuality.
-LGBT+ young people may face difficulties and experience challenges that are unique to this community.
+LGBTQIA+ young people may face difficulties and experience challenges that are unique to this community.
 This can affect their health and well-being without the proper support.

 These may include:

 - Homelessness- getting kicked out of the home

 - Difficulties understanding your sexuality or gender: Am I normal for feeling like this?

 - Keeping things bottled up inside

 - Difficulties coming out

 Some things to consider about ‘coming out’ as an LGBTQIA+

 ‘Coming out’ means telling someone you are gay, lesbian, bi-sexual, transgender or curious.
 It is up to you IF you want to tell someone (or who you tell) but remember that some people may not understand and relationships may be permanently changed.